Ewan-D/beginnersBase11ty/README.md

 * Not sure why {{ content | safe }} is needed in the body after front matter if it is included in a layout. for example my base layout within posts...
-* postcss needed to be 'built' first? with NODE_ENV and then when running the dev enviroment it seemed to need to follow 'eleventy --serve' command.
+* postcss needed to be 'built' first? with NODE_ENV and then when running the dev environment it seemed to need to follow 'eleventy --serve' command.
 * I don't think that postcss is needed if you have postcss-cli. also for consistency can we check postcss --o or -o, both seem to do the same thing.
   (this seems to be correct so I got rid of postcss leaving just poastcss-cli in
-* something screwy is going on with the templates... for some reason list styling is not working on the header and footer componants as they are via includes, however they do work if loaded in via another template.
+* something screwy is going on with the templates... for some reason list styling is not working on the header and footer components as they are via includes, however they do work if loaded in via another template.
 FIXED see next bullet
-* I want to keep the above to help anyone in a similiar stick.
+* I want to keep the above to help anyone in a similar stick.
 Silly error I just needed to add nunjucks as the markdown and html template engine in the .eleventy.config.js. in a nut shell, add this line: markDownTemplateEngine:
   "njk", the dev dependency's also the flags work with just one -)
+* correction it was actually nothing to do with the above!
+Turns out the aggressive reset meant that the bullet points where there but off the screen.
+  Embarrassing really but I am sure we have all been there at some point...

 ### & things I don't understand yet aka off beat questions